 - A. Referrals: DPS JCPC-funded programs shall: - Receive a NC DPS Juvenile Justice/JCPC Universal Referral Form when referred by Court Services.
 Juveniles referred by other sources shall have a written referral form in their file that includes, at a minimum, information from the universal referral form.
-The referral form shall indicate the reason for referral and the concern(s) to be addressed and, provide other information as needed by the program to facilitate screening and admission decisions; and - 2.
-Schedule initial appointment with the juvenile's parent(s)/legal guardian within ten (10) business days of receiving a referral. - B. Admissions: Programs shall develop admission guidelines for age and gender appropriateness, primary reasons for which juveniles are considered for admission and any applicable admission restrictions.
-DPS JCPC-funded programs shall: - Enter client tracking admission data in NCALLIES within seven (7) days of the admission decision and respond to referring agencies regarding their admission decision, - 2.
-Respond to referring agency regarding their admission decision within ten (10) business days of the referral, REFERENCE: 14B NCAC 11C.0403; and - 3.
-Complete a participation agreement prior to juveniles receiving program services that includes, the specific needs of the juvenile.
+The referral form shall indicate the reason for referral and the concern(s) to be addressed and, provide other information as needed by the program to facilitate screening and admission decisions; and - Schedule initial appointment with the juvenile's parent(s)/legal guardian within ten (10) business days of receiving a referral. - B. Admissions: Programs shall develop admission guidelines for age and gender appropriateness, primary reasons for which juveniles are considered for admission and any applicable admission restrictions.
+DPS JCPC-funded programs shall: - 1.
+Enter client tracking admission data in NCALLIES within seven (7) days of the admission decision and respond to referring agencies regarding their admission decision, - 2.
+Respond to referring agency regarding their admission decision within ten (10) business days of the referral; and

+- 3. Complete a participation agreement prior to juveniles receiving program services that includes, the specific needs of the juvenile.
 This agreement shall include, but not limited to: - a.
-Name of the sponsoring agency and program name; - b.
-Program guidelines, requirements, and projected completion dates of the program; - c.
-Signed consent of parent(s)/legal guardian(s), juvenile and program staff for participation in the program:
+Name of the juvenile; - b.
+Name of the sponsoring agency and program name; - c.
+Program guidelines, requirements, and projected completion dates of the program; - d.
+Signed consent of parent(s)/legal guardian(s), juvenile and program staff for participation in the program; - e.
+Specific requirements of the parent(s)/legal guardian(s) and each family member, (if applicable); and - f.
+Results of any non-compliance with program guidelines. - C. Develop an Individual Plan of Care: The individual plan of care for this service type shall include the following elements:

-- d.
-Specific requirements of the parent(s)/legal guardian(s) and each family member, (if applicable); and - e.
-Results of any non-compliance with program guidelines. - C. Develop an Individual Plan of Care: The individual plan of care for this service type shall include the following elements: - 1.
-A statement of the goal or the outcomes, or changes hoped to be accomplished; - 2.
+- 1. A statement of the goal or the outcomes, or changes hoped to be accomplished; - 2.
 The interventions and activities to be employed to achieve the goal, desired outcomes or changes; - 3.
 The duration, dosage, and frequency of service - 4.
 Method and timetable for measuring/evaluating progress - 5.
-Signature of the youth, parent/guardian, staff member. - D. Terminations: Programs shall: - 1.
-Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision; - 2.
-Develop termination procedures, including a written termination form and policies governing documentation of a juvenile's termination from the program.
-A termination form shall be completed within ten (10) business days for all juveniles terminated from the program and submitted to the parent(s)/legal guardian(s), Court Services, if applicable, other referring entities as appropriate and placed in the juvenile's file. - 3.
-The termination form shall include at a minimum: - a.
+Signature of the youth, parent/guardian, staff member. - D. Terminations: Programs shall develop termination procedures, including a written termination form, and policies governing documentation of a juvenile's termination from the program. - 1.
+The termination form shall include: - a.
 Name of the sponsoring agency and program name; - b.
-Juvenile's name: - c.
-Activities, results, and recommendations; - d.
+Juvenile's name; - c.
+Activities, results and recommendations; - d.
 Last date of program contact; - e.
 Reason for termination which supports the reasons reported in NCALLIES; - f.
-Names of persons and agencies receiving notice of a juvenile's termination; - g.
-Name of program staff person completing the documentation; and - h.
+Names of persons and agencies receiving notice of a juvenile's termination; and - g.
+Name of program staff person completing the documentation. - 2.
+At termination all programs shall: - a.
+Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision; - b.
+Complete a written termination within ten (10) business days for all juveniles terminated from the program and submit a copy to: - i.
+The parent(s)/legal guardian(s), - ii.
+Court Services, if applicable; - iii.
+The juvenile's file; and - iv.
+Other referring entities as appropriate. - 3.
 Prior to a juvenile being terminated for any reason other than Successful or Satisfactory Completion, the program shall review the case status with the referring agency prior to a final termination decision.